cloudflare/cloudflare-docs/content/workers/platform/web-assembly/rust.md

 ## How This Works

-WASM Workers are invoked from a JavaScript entrypoint script which is created automatically for you when using `workers-rs`.
+Wasm Workers are invoked from a JavaScript entrypoint script which is created automatically for you when using `workers-rs`.

 ### JavaScript Plumbing (`wasm-bindgen`)

-To access platform features such as bindings, WASM Workers must be able to access methods from the JavaScript runtime API.
+To access platform features such as bindings, Wasm Workers must be able to access methods from the JavaScript runtime API.
-This interoperability is achieved using [`wasm-bindgen`](https://rustwasm.github.io/wasm-bindgen/), which provides the glue code needed to import runtime APIs to, and export event handlers from, the WASM module. `wasm-bindgen` also provides [`js-sys`](https://docs.rs/js-sys/latest/js_sys/), which implements types for interacting with JavaScript objects.
+This interoperability is achieved using [`wasm-bindgen`](https://rustwasm.github.io/wasm-bindgen/), which provides the glue code needed to import runtime APIs to, and export event handlers from, the Wasm module. `wasm-bindgen` also provides [`js-sys`](https://docs.rs/js-sys/latest/js_sys/), which implements types for interacting with JavaScript objects.
 In practice, this is an implementation detail, as `workers-rs`'s API handles conversion to and from JavaScript objects, and interaction with imported JavaScript runtime APIs for you.

 ### Async (`wasm-bindgen-futures`)